-Simultaneous with the execution of the SPA, we and Amerigon Europe also entered into a Business Combination Agreement (the "BCA" collectively, with the SPA, the "Acquisition Agreements") with W.E.T. setting forth the terms and conditions governing our and W.E.T.'s conduct.
-Among other things, the BCA provides that W.E.T. shall continue to be operated as a separate business and remain a separate legal entity and subsidiary of Amerigon Europe, until certain conditions are satisfied.
+Simultaneous with the execution of the Stock Purchase Agreement (the "SPA"), we and Amerigon Europe also entered into a Business Combination Agreement (the "BCA" collectively, with the SPA, the "Acquisition Agreements") with W.E.T. setting forth the terms and conditions governing our and W.E.T.'s conduct.
+Among other things, the BCA provides that W.E.T. shall continue to be operated as a separate business and remain a separate legal entity and subsidiary of Amerigon Europe, until certain conditions are satisfied, as described in the paragraph below.
 In addition, W.E.T. management shall remain substantially unchanged up to and until the occurrence of certain conditions specified in the BCA.